“To live is the rarest thing in the world. Most people exist, that is all.”

 Karma

-Karma is a storyteller, explorer, long-distance hiker, art director, artist and orchid nerd from Gothenburg, Sweden.
+Karma is a ceramic artist, storyteller, explorer, long-distance hiker, former art director and orchid nerd from Gothenburg, Sweden.
 Thru-hikes: Kungsleden 2016, Te Araroa 2016-17, The Skye Trail 2017, Pacific Crest Trail (PCT) 2018, Gröna Bandet (2019), Norway to Spain 2019-20.
 Te Araroa (north island) 2020-21.
 Based in Aotearoa New Zealand.

 Nothing like a complete burn-out to help you put things into perspective.